Sankar Kumar Pal: Education and career

-Sankar K. Pal studied at the University of Calcutta for his BSc in physics (1969), and BTech (1972) and MTech (1974) in radio physics and electronics.
+Pal studied at the University of Calcutta, earning a BSc in physics (1969), a BTech (1972), and an MTech (1974) in radio physics and electronics.
+He received a PhD in radio physics and electronics from Rajabazar Science College, University of Calcutta in 1979 as a student of Indian Statistical Institute and another PhD in electrical engineering along with the Diploma of Imperial College from Imperial College London in 1982.
+His first PhD focused on pattern recognition, and the second on image processing.

-He received a PhD in radio physics and electronics from the Rajabazar Science College campus of University of Calcutta in 1979 as a student of Indian Statistical Institute, and another PhD in electrical engineering along with Diploma of the Imperial College from Imperial College, University of London, in 1982.
-The first PhD was in the area of pattern recognition while the other was in image processing.
-After completing PhD at Imperial College, London as a Commonwealth Scholar, he did post-doctoral research there in the same department during 1982 to 1983 as a UK Medical Research Council Fellow.
-Subsequently, Dr. Pal worked at the University of California, Berkeley and University of Maryland, College Park during 1986 to 1987 as a Fulbright Fellow; at the NASA Johnson Space Center from 1990 to 1992 & in 1994 as a US National Academy of Sciences-National Research Council Senior Resident Research Associate; and at the US Naval Research Laboratory, Washington, D.C. in 2004 as a visiting scientist.
-Besides, he had been a Distinguished Visitor of IEEE Computer Society (USA) for Asia-Pacific Region since 1997, and held several visiting positions in Australia, Poland, Italy, France, New Zealand, Japan and Hong Kong universities.
-He established sustained research collaborations with many foreign universities, particularly in Europe such as the Warsaw University, Poland (1997-2017), Naples University, Italy (2004-2020) and INSEAD, France (2001-2013) under joint agreements between Nations or Institutes, and Hong Kong Poly University, Hong Kong, China (1999-2008).
+After his PhD at Imperial College London as a Commonwealth Scholar, he was a postdoctoral fellow (1982–1983) as a UK Medical Research Council Fellow.
+Pal worked at the University of California, Berkeley and University of Maryland, College Park (1986–1987) as a Fulbright Fellow, and at the NASA Johnson Space Center (1990–1992 and 1994) as a US National Research Council Senior Resident Research Associate.
+He also held visiting positions at the US Naval Research Laboratory, Washington, D.C., and several universities in Australia, Poland, Italy, France, New Zealand, Japan, and Hong Kong.
+He established collaborations with institutions such as University of Warsaw (1997–2017), University of Naples Federico II (2004–2020), INSEAD (2001–2013), and Hong Kong Polytechnic University (1999–2008).

-Pal joined the Indian Statistical Institute (ISI), Kolkata, as a CSIR Senior Research Fellow in 1975, and eventually entered into full professor position in 1987.
-He then became a distinguished scientist in 1998, the director in 2005, and the president in 2022.
-He retired as a "distinguished scientist" at the Indian Statistical Institute in 2015.
-He was the first computer scientist as well as someone outside statistics and mathematics to become the director of ISI in its 75-year history.
-He is also the first ex-employee of ISI being elected to hold the honorable chair of President of ISI since its inception in 1931.
+Pal joined Indian Statistical Institute (ISI), Kolkata, as a CSIR senior research fellow in 1975, became professor in 1987, distinguished scientist in 1998, director (2005–2010), and President (2022–2026).
+He retired from ISI as a distinguished scientist in 2015.
+He was the first computer scientist to serve as ISI director and the first former employee elected as ISI president.